domlaiosa/cf-test/README.md

 # Cantor Fitzgerald Assignment:
-### - The code.ipynb contains my code for this assignment.
-I added comments throughout to try and explain my thought process and code.
-I also included the csv files that I created (new_securities.csv, securities_data.csv) and the provided files.
-I look forward to the next steps in the process and appreciate the opportunity!
+### - The code.ipynb file contains my implementation for this assignment, with comments to explain my thought process and improve readability.
+I have also included the CSV files I created (new_securities.csv, securities_data.csv) along with the provided files.
+I appreciate the opportunity and look forward to the next steps!